Operese/cedar/internal/snaplist/README.rst

           # Volume from the gadget from which to create the image
           volume: <string> (optional for single volume gadgets, required for multi-volume gadgets)
-      # Used to specify that ubuntu-image should create a .iso file.
+      # Used to specify that cedar should create a .iso file.
       # Not yet supported.
       iso: (optional)
         -